 Redirect commands are necessary to tell search engines that a page has moved.
 Here are a couple of reasons this would happen:

-- A new domain name, common when a business has been sold or otherwise undergoes a name change
+- A new domain name, common when a business is sold or otherwise undergoes a name change

 - Changing the organization on a website, common as a website site and business grow.